-- enjoy learning about the human and physical diversity of the world around us - want to develop a sense of identity and place in a rapidly changing world - are interested in current affairs and are looking for explanations and solutions to the issues raised - want to contribute in the world as a global citizen and plan for the future of our planet
+- enjoy learning about the human and physical diversity of the world around us - want to develop a sense of identity and place in a rapidly changing world - are interested in current affairs and are looking for explanations and solutions to the issues raised - want to contribute in the world as a global citizen and plan for the future of our planet - are interested in considering other viewpoints, values and attitudes

-The course explores case studies in the United Kingdom and Europe, in Newly Emerging Economies and in Lower Income Countries.
+The course explores case studies in the UK and Europe, in Newly Emerging Economies and in Lower Income Countries.
 The specification covers a wide range of issues including natural hazards, rivers, glaciation, changing cities, poverty, global shifts in economic power and the challenge of sustainable resource use.
-Students are also encouraged to understand their role in society, by considering different viewpoints, values and attitudes.
-Topics studied are: